California looks to Europe to rein in AI - ExBulletin

 Industry association NetChoice is adamantly opposed to importing European laws on AI and other aspects of EU technology regulations.

-“They're basically taking a European approach to artificial intelligence, which means they have to ban the technology,” said Karl Szabo, general counsel for the association, which advocates for light regulation of the technology.
-Stated.
+“They are essentially taking a European approach to artificial intelligence, which means we have to ban the technology,” said Karl Szabo, general counsel for the association, which advocates for light regulation of the technology. he said.

 “(Nothing) will stop the criminalization of AI.
 It's bad when the bad guys don't follow the law,” Szabo argued.